JoTisch/aVNS/Readme.md

 In the following weeks I will give a small introduction to the project.

-Furthermore, there are a lot of TOODs, like simplify the code and make it more readable.
+Furthermore, there are a lot of TODOs, like simplify the code, make it more readable....